 IV.
-ENERGY STAR CERTIFICATION
+ENERGY EFFICIENCY CERTIFICATION

-New construction projects must meet the standards and requirements of ENERGY STAR 2.0 as verified by an independent, third-party expert who assists with project design, verify construction quality, and tests completed units.
+New construction projects must meet the standards and requirements of the North Carolina Model Energy Code as verified by an independent, third-party expert who assists with project design, verify construction quality, and tests completed units.
 Adaptive re-use and rehabilitation projects must comply to the extent doing so is economically feasible and as allowed by historic preservation rules.
+The following must be part of the certification: